-If you’re in the market for a BI solution, it’s vital to know the essential business intelligence features to look for.
-Here’s our recommended list of the 10 critical features of BI platforms that will help any organization improve their business strategies.
+If you’re in the market for BI software, it’s vital to know the essential business intelligence features to look for.
+Here’s our recommended list of the 10 key features of business intelligence tools that will help any organization improve their business strategies.

-Read on for insight into the features businesses want, based on our research gathered from surveys with real business intelligence software buyers.
+Read on for insight into the most important features of business intelligence applications that organizations want, based on our research gathered from surveys with real business intelligence software buyers.

 1. Ranking Reports

 Ranking reports let you easily view the best- and worst-performing facets of your business, from products to marketing campaigns to salespeople.
 You can view rankings across multiple dimensions and specify various criteria to focus your results.

 If you’re curious about how a future decision will affect your business, you can run a “what-if” analysis using past data to predict the potential impacts.
 Tools for what-if analyses give you an objective view of the risks and rewards involved in each potential decision, and allow you to plan better for the future.

 Executive dashboards give your organization’s leaders a real-time overview of your business in the form of graphs, charts, summaries and other information reports.
 They allow your company’s executives to make smarter, faster and better decisions.